tytydraco/yessleep/out/I_am_the_daughter_of_a_TikTok_family_channel_I_found_something_disturbing_in_our_basement.md

 He.

-He was screaming, his cries muffling.
+He was screaming.

 “Mom.”
 I managed to whisper.
 I tried to pull away but her arms were suddenly locked around me, suffocating my breath.
 “Who is that on the couch?”

 "What?"
 Ben surprised me with a whimper, his voice shaking.
 "What do you mean?"

-Mom’s hug tightened.
+Mom’s hug around us tightened.

 *Tighter.*